professorlust/TagEditor/README.md

-# TagEditor (desktop application)
+# TagEditor
 TagEditor is a desktop application for Windows designed to annotate text for training with spaCy library.

-Download and extract TagEditorSFX.exe
+Download and unpack(extract) TagEditorSFX.exe

 Launch shortcut TagEditor.exe